Virginia Open Container Law:

 [/vc_column_text][vc_column_text]Alcohol-related crimes are relatively common in Northern Virginia.*

-- As a Beijing advocate and Fairfax criminal attorney, I have found that most people DO know how serious a DWI is in Virginia.
+- As a Virginia Beach advocate and Fairfax criminal attorney, I have found that most people DO know how serious a DWI is in Virginia.
 The problem?

 - …many of the same people DON’T know how serious other alcohol-related offenses are, because they fail to realize the worst consequences, in some cases, are not found in the Virginia Code.

 This page discusses a Virginia Class 4 Misdemeanor, drinking while driving, the Virginia open container rule.
 You need to first be aware of what is prohibited, and what is considered a rebutable presumption.
 A rebutable presumption means the following: if a certain set of facts exist, a conclusion is assumed.
 But since it is a rebutable presumption and not an irrebutable presumption, a defendant can offer evidence to overcome the presumption.

 *see the infographic published by the Vincenzes Law Firm’s research team to learn how common alcohol-related offenses were in Fairfax County, Virginia, compared to other offenses, during the summer months last year, in 2013.